robertfmurdock/robertfmurdock.github.io/_drafts/MeaningfulWork.md

 ### Building valuable products

+The "valuable product" dimension illustrates that the work is clearly focused on finding or focusing a product, and that product solves a real observed problem.

 Components of this include:

-  - improving underlying technology
+  - Improving underlying technology
-  - product concept is user focused
+  - Keeping the product concept is user focused
-  - users are built into the development process
+  - Ensuring Users are built into the development process
-  - tools are chosen and discarded based on utility, by the project team
+  - Tools for building the project are chosen and discarded based on utility, by the team using them
-  - a clear, short-term roll-out strategy for new products or new features.
+  - Clear, short-term roll-out strategies for new products or new features.

 Known poisons:

-  - technology decisions being made independent of the team
+  - Technology decisions being made independent of the team
-  - product sponsors are disengaged or disinterested (deferring responsibility)
+  - Product sponsors are disengaged or disinterested (deferring responsibility)
-  - users are distant from the process, or the resources needed to properly engage the users are not available
+  - Users are distant from the process, or the resources needed to properly engage the users are not available
-  - poor strategy for, or poor communication regarding, product release
+  - Poor strategy for, or poor communication regarding, product release
-  - team identifies critical usability or utility concerns, but the product plan does not adjust to compensate.
+  - Team identifies critical usability or utility concerns, but the product plan does not adjust to compensate.

 ### Building Resilient Teams and Team-Spaces